 How can I change or cancel my e-delivery service?

 To make changes to your e-delivery service, sign in to your account and select “Account Maintenance” from the menu bar at the top of the page.
 Then select “e-Delivery.”
 Follow the instructions to choose the documents you prefer to receive by mail.
-If you experience any problems, please call Shareholder Services at 1-800-582-6757 weekdays from 9 a.m. to 5 p.m.
-ET, and a representative will be happy to help you.
+If you experience any problems, please call Shareholder Services at 1-800-582-6757 (Monday to Friday, 9 a.m. - 6 p.m.
+EST), and a representative will be happy to help you.